 And Mary's answer — one of the Bible verses about women's strength that truly shines through — was (verse 38): "I am the Lord’s servant.
 Let everything you’ve said happen to me.”
 In that moment of uncertainty and fear, Mary listened to God and abided in His will.
 This is a powerful lesson for us all.

 As we look at Bible verses about women's strength, we must include scriptures in Ruth, which show Rush's selflessness and her care for her mother-in-law, Naomi.
+There is much we can learn from these great women of the Bible.

 After the deaths of Naomi's husband and her sons (Ruth was married to one of Naomi's sons), Ruth made the decision to stand by Naomi — even though Naomi encouraged Ruth to go hack to her people.
 Rather than abandon or leave, Ruth pledged to stand by her mother-in-law.